KiiPlatform/thing-if-ThingSDK/cc3200-sample/README.md

 1. Import project in freertos_thingsdk_demo/ccs as CCS Project on CCS.
   1. Choose File -> Import
   1. In Import window, Select Code Compose Studio -> CCS Projects.
-1. Edit SSID\_NAME, SECURITY\_TYPE and SECURITY\_KEY in the file of cc3200-sdk/example/common/common.h.
-SSID\_NAME, SECURITY\_TYPE and SECURITY\_KEY are access point information
-  * SSID\_NAME : Access point name.
-  * SECURITY\_TYPE : Security type of you access point Such as WEP or WPA.
-  * SECURITY\_KEY : Password of the your secured access point.
-1. Edit APP_ID, APP_KEY and APP_SITE in main.c with your created Kii application information.
+1. Edit APP_ID, APP_KEY and APP_SITE macro in main.c with your created Kii application information.
+1. Edit VENDOR_THING_ID and THING_PASSWORD in main.c.
+You can replace these values what you want.
 1. Connect SimpleLink board with USB to your PC.
 1. Lunch tera term.
-A way to use tera term is described in [CC3200 SimpleLink Wi-Fi and IoT Solution With MCU LaunchPad Getting Started Guide](http://www.tij.co.jp/jp/lit/ug/swru376d/swru376d.pdf) at section 3.1.
-Option 1: Code Composer Studio (CCS).
+A way to use tera term is described in [CC3200 SimpleLink Wi-Fi and IoT Solution With MCU LaunchPad Getting Started Guide](http://www.tij.co.jp/jp/lit/ug/swru376d/swru376d.pdf) at section 3.1. "*Option 1: Code Composer Studio (CCS)*".
 1. Press Debug button (it is a bug icon).
 Building and transfering this sample application to board are started.
 1. Type 'o' key and return, onboarding starts on CC3200.